-Associate instructor Rick Brunson teaches reporting, editing, journalism principles and ethics, as well as magazine production in the Nicholson School’s journalism program.
-He serves as the instructor/advisor for the NSCm’s award-winning magazine, Centric, and advises the NSC’s chapter of the Radio Television Digital News Association.
-In addition, he serves on the editorial advisory boards of the campus newspaper, The Central Florida Future, and UCF’s official magazine, Pegasus.
+Senior Instructor Rick Brunson teaches digital, print and broadcast journalism at the Nicholson School of Communication and Media.
+He serves as the instructor/adviser for NSCM’s award-winning magazine, Centric, and advises the NSCM’s chapter of the Radio Television Digital News Association.
+In addition, he serves on the editorial advisory board of UCF’s official magazine, Pegasus.
 When he’s not in the classroom, he’s in the newsroom.
-Brunson, who recently marked 30 years of professional experience as a working journalist, serves as the writing coach at WFTV Channel 9 Eyewitness News and works as a part-time production editor at the Orlando Sentinel.
+Brunson, who recently marked 36 years of professional experience as a working journalist, serves as the writing coach at WFTV Channel 9 Eyewitness News, Orlando’s ABC affiliate.

-Before joining the UCF faculty in 2003, Brunson worked as a reporter or editor at newspapers throughout Central Florida, including the Sentinel, the Tampa Tribune and the Daytona Beach News-Journal.
+Before joining the UCF faculty in 2003, Brunson worked for 20 years as a reporter or editor at newspapers throughout Central Florida, including the Orlando Sentinel, the Tampa Tribune, the Daytona Beach News-Journal and the Sanford Herald, where he started his career as an obituary writer at age 23.
+Working on the “death beat’’ as a young man taught him the all-important attributes of a professional journalist: accuracy, empathy and respect for the impact your words can have on the lives of people.
 A proud Knight and longtime Central Florida resident, Brunson graduated from UCF in 1984 with a bachelor’s degree in sociology with a minor in journalism and then earned a master’s degree in American history from the University of South Florida in 1999.
 He lives in Orlando with his wife, Ruthe.
-They are the proud parents of two adult children.
+They are the proud parents of two adult children and have one grandchild.

 - News reporting